 39. Rectifying error in order

-(1) The Minister may by order published in the Gazette make any provision that is necessary to correct any error in an order under this Division (in this section called “the initial order”) or a schedule to which it refers.
+(1) The Minister may by order published in the Gazette make any provision that is necessary to correct any error in an order under this Division (in this section called the initial order) or a schedule to which it refers.

 (2) Subsection (1) applies whether the initial order was made by the Minister or not.